 Dear Your Teen:

 What age should teenagers start dating?
-It’s one of the trickiest questions.
+It’s one of the trickiest parenting questions.
 No wonder parents get gray hairs and are so confused.
-Let me tell you that as both a mother and a clinical psychologist, I too struggle with the correct response to this question.
+As both a mother and a clinical psychologist, I too struggle with the correct response to this question.

 There is no right answer.
 I personally think that 14 is a bit young and that 16 seems more appropriate.
-First, we need to educate our kids about dating.
+But first, we need to educate our kids about dating.
 We need to teach them about love, liking, sexuality, and emotionality.
 We also need to teach them about sexuality and risk-taking.
-We need to teach them about the delicate parameters of dating including when to say yes or no to physicality and sex.
+It’s important to teach them about the delicate parameters of dating including when to say yes or no to physicality and sex.
 We need to talk about how to judge their readiness for getting involved in relationships.

 Additionally, we need to be ready to set parameters and limits about when they must be home and how often they should check in with us when they are on dates.
 And, this applies to both our sons AND daughters.
 We must let them know that dating is complicated and that we are available to talk to them about the intricacies of dating.
 If we are uncomfortable talking to our kids about dating then perhaps we need to deal with this before we allow them to date.
 After all, we are responsible for both the hearts and souls of our developing children.